The Bankrate promise

 - Provide a profit and loss statement for your business

-- Make at least a 10% down payment
+- Make at least a 10 percent down payment

 - Have a credit score of at least 620

-- Have a DTI ratio of 55% or lower (some lenders look for 45% or lower)
+- Have a DTI ratio of 45 percent or lower (some lenders allow a higher percentage)

 - Provide business licenses, organization documents and other related paperwork